 The expansion of some fitness brands, for example, Genesis Health Clubs, already a 45-club business, ventured out on a multimillion-dollar project which included a world-class aquatic center, baseball diamonds, soccer fields, a pre-school, and new luxury health club.
 In 2018 Golds Gym, expanded opening up nine additional international locations as well as one more domestic along with signed a number of franchise agreements for multiple U.S. locations.
 Other fitness brands around the globe have similarly expanded aggressively in the past five years.

-Acquisitions, Anytime Fitness’ parent company Self Esteem Brands purchased Basecamp Fitness, a new high-energy fitness concept developed by the founder of Zappos.
+Global fitness franchise trends are part of acquisitions in the fitness industry, Anytime Fitness’ parent company Self Esteem Brands purchased Basecamp Fitness, a new high-energy fitness concept developed by the founder of Zappos.
 Xponential Fitness acquired Pure Barre, who became the largest provider of boutique fitness in the world.
 Advances and the evolution of the technology and it’s integration with fitness is also factoring into the growth we see in the industry.
 24 Hour Fitness disclosed that it is leaning on Microsoft Dynamics 365 and Adobe Experience Cloud to offer a custom, personalized experience to meet each members’ needs.

 The U.S. Fitness Market Trends

-Fitness franchises offering monthly memberships in the $24 – $74 range are doing very well in mid-market.
+Fitness franchise trends reveal monthly memberships in the $24 – $74 range are doing very well in mid-market.
 However, the most significant growth is happening at the higher and lower end of the price spectrum.
 The International Health, Racquet & Sportsclub Association reported memberships to midmarket heal clubs grew by 2 percent, within the same time frame, premium health clubs (charging $75 to $99 per month) had a 21 percent growth, while budget health club memberships (charging less than $25 per month) went all the way up to 69 percent.

 Technology In Fitness